-Oris went into its archives and resurrected a dive watch from 50 years ago, unveiling it in March at this year’s Baselworld watch fair in March.
+Oris went into its archives and resurrected a dive watch from 50 years ago, unveiling it at Baselworld 2015.
 The Oris Diver Sixty-Five (click here to read about it, along with other vintage-inspired watches launched at the fair) is a great example of a watch company making a heritage piece the right way: it looks very much like the original but in a larger, contemporary-sized case made of stainless steel; a unidirectional bezel; a modern, automatic mechanical movement; a rubber strap; and a sapphire crystal.
 By contrast, the original model was smaller, came in a chromium-plated brass case with a plexiglas crystal (with no anti-glare treatment), a bi-directional rotating bezel, and on a versatile black plastic strap.

 Crafted in stainless steel, the case measures 40 mm in diameter by 12.99 mm thick.
 The length is approximately 47.5 mm, and the lugs allow for a 20-mm-wide strap.
 The size is very comparable to that of a classic vintage Submariner, and that is a good thing.
 On the wrist, the watch wears incredibly well.
 It sits ergonomically on the wrist, the crown does not dig in, and the overall dimensions are nearly perfect.
 Not to mention, at 78.9 grams, it has a weight more similar to that of a vintage watch than a modern one, which means it is very comfortable over long periods of time.